phillipsouthern/Configuration-in-Disguise/README.md

 Account Health Status

 In this demo we showed a Visualforce page and Apex controller that took in data from a user and then sent that information to a Flow.
 The Flow determined what to do with the data, in this case we inserted a Case, and then sent back the Id of the record to send the user to.
 Please check the Presentation for explanation and example.

+Priority View

+In this demo we showed a Visualforce page and Lightning Component, both backed by an Apex controller.
+These two items show current Cases and Tasks in Lightning Experience home page.
+They are controlled by Custom Settings, Custom Metadata, Field Set, and a Custom Label.